-Layers are the foundation upon which all of Photoshop is built.
-Whether it’s text, a shape, or even a small brush stroke, chances are that it lives on its own layer and works in combination with several other layers to create the final image.
+Layers are the backbone of Photoshop.
+Whether it’s text, a shape, or a brush stroke, chances are that it lives on its own layer and it works in combination with several other layers to create the final image.

 In this tutorial, we break down everything you need to know about layers and groups.
-From a thorough examination of the Layers Panel to the skills required to get all of the different elements of an image to blend and interact beautifully.
-This is a must-watch for anyone that wants to elevate their Photoshop skills to a professional level.
+From a thorough look at the Layers Panel to the skills required to get all of the different elements of an image to blend together beautifully.
+This is a must-watch for anyone that wants to elevate their Photoshop skills to a professional level!